Explore the entire 2025 Philanthropy Pulse report.

 fundraising practices

-Most arts and culture institutions (59%) report revenue increases vs. their prior fiscal year, as compared to 57% across all sectors.
-About half (47%) of organizations get 20% or less of their giving in the form of non-cash assets, despite evidence that nonprofits accepting non-cash donations grow nearly five times faster on average than organizations accepting only cash gifts.
+Most arts and culture institutions (58%) report revenue increases vs. their prior fiscal year, about the same rate as last year.
+Most (66%) of organizations get 20% or less of their giving in the form of non–cash assets, despite evidence that nonprofits accepting non-cash donations grow nearly five times faster on average than organizations accepting only cash gifts.

 arts & culture projections and priorities

-At least 64% of participants expect major and mid-level gifts and annual appeals to increase in 2024.
-Seventy-one percent (71%) believe DEI is important to define their organization’s values, compared to 77% across sectors.
+Fifty-eight percent (58%) of arts and culture organizations predict an increase in annual appeal income in 2025, while 60% anticipate increased income for mid-level gifts.
+Donor acquisition was ranked a top challenge by 55% of respondents in the sector, followed by board and leadership development at 28%.
+Fifty-eight percent (58%) believe DEI is important to define their organization’s values, compared to 63% across all sectors in the US.
 Embracing inclusivity and focusing on DEI issues can be crucial for engaging next-gen donors who prioritize global issues embedded in the arts and culture sector, such as social justice and free expression.

 staffing and resourcing in the arts & culture sector

-In 2023, 29% of participating organizations increased their fundraising staff, compared to about one-third across sectors.
-While 68% of all organizations increased staff pay by 1-10% over the past three years, 69% of organizations in this sector saw an increase.
+In 2024, 30% of participating organizations increased their fundraising staff, compared to 23% across sectors.
+While half of all organizations increased staff pay by 4% or more over the past three years, 52% of organizations in this sector saw an increase.
 Beyond fundraising staff, many arts and culture organizations are turning to their board members for additional advancement support.

 donor acquisition and retention

-Sixty percent (60%) of organizations indicate that their number of new donors has increased in the past 12 months, as compared to 57% across sectors.
-Fifty-three percent (53%) of organizations report retaining over half of their new donors over the past 12 months, compared to 67% overall.
+Sixty-five percent (65%) of organizations indicate that their number of new donors has increased in the past 12 months, as compared to 53% across sectors.
+Fifty-six percent (56%) of organizations report retaining over half of their new donors over the past 12 months, compared to 53% last year in the sector, and 49% across all sectors.

-The data on this page was curated from a questionnaire taken by over 600 responding organizations during the fall of 2023, reporting on FY23 results.
+The data on this page was curated from a questionnaire taken by nearly 650 responding organizations during the fall of 2024, reporting on FY2024 results.